 Every year, a sample of students are selected for federal verification.
 The student may see this indicated on the Student Aid Report or via a notification from the Office of Financial Aid.
 Verification is the process used to confirm the data reported on a student's FAFSA.
-The Department of Education provides us with the authority to request any documentation to complete verification.
+The Department of Education provides us with the authority to request any documentation necessary to complete verification.

-Being selected for verification does not mean the student and/or parent has done something wrong.
 The student and/or parent must provide the requested documentation by the deadline indicated in the notification.
 Failure to complete the verification process will result in ineligibility for federal student aid, including grants, loans and work-study.
 Federal Verification does not impact eligibility for institutional scholarships, state grants and/or outside awards.

 All students selected for verification must provide the following:

 SOME students may be required to complete this form at the Office of Financial Aid: Identity and Statement of Educational Purpose - This MUST be completed in the presence of a financial aid staff member!
 Do not complete before coming to the office.

 Families have 4 options for verifying income information.

 When completing the income sections of the FAFSA, the applicant and parent are given the option to have data retrieved directly from the IRS.
 This is called the IRS data retrieval tool.
 Families that completed the FAFSA using the IRS data retrieval tool should not need to provide additional tax information.
 Since this is the QUICKEST and MOST ACCURATE way to complete the verification process, it is HIGHLY recommended that families use the data retrieval tool.